kirkoov/foodgram/data/readme.txt

-This folder is for back-up puprposes for the ingredient csv files under the backend folder.
+"""This folder is for back-up purposes for the ingredient csv files under the backend folder."""